Print the official MCM Finisher Certificate!

-Unofficial Half ResultsView your Historic Half, 10K and 5K results.
+Half ResultsView your Historic Half, 10K and 5K results.

 View Results »

 Hosted at The Clubs at Quantico aboard the Marine Corps Base, the Quantico Tri is sure to bring fast times and fun to all who participate.
-Located in the heart of the base, this event features a 400 meter snake outdoor pool swim followed by a swift 9 mile ride circling Lejeune Hall, the leadership center of the Marine Corps Base.
-Once athletes are finished with the bike portion, they will run a scenic 5K course that loops through air facility, a section of the base otherwise not accessible.
-The Historic Half is a USA Triathlon sanctioned event.
+Located in the heart of the base, this event features a 400 meter outdoor pool swim followed by a swift 9 mile ride circling Lejeune Hall, the leadership center of the Marine Corps Base.
+Once athletes are finished with the bike course, they will run a scenic 5K which offers a 3.1 mile run through Quantico history.

 Packet Pick-up will be held on Saturday, August 17 at the Clubs at Quantico (3017 Russell Road, Quantico, VA) from noon to 7:00 p.m.
 Only bibs will be distributed at this time.
 Timing chips will be provided on event morning beginning at 5:30 a.m.
-A participants meeting will be held from 7:00-8:00 p.m. on Saturday evening with an abbreviated session on Sunday morning from 6:00-6:30 a.m. to review instructions, tour transition areas and answer questions.
+A participants meeting will be held from 7:00-8:00 p.m. on Saturday evening with an abbreviated session on Sunday morning from 6:00-6:30 a.m. to review instructions, tour transition areas, and answer questions.

 For athletes new to the sport, please read USAT's most commonly violated rules to avoid penalty at the Quantico Tri.